mnvssvamsi/Chamb-Website/README.md

-Sample website displaying some products and navigating through different pages Please click on CHAMB Icon to display the home page .
+Sample website displaying some products which are fetched from api and navigating through different pages Please click on CHAMB Icon to display the home page .

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).